-Federal On-Site Renewable Power Purchase Agreements: This comprehensive eTraining course provides Federal energy and facility managers and contracting officers with knowledge and skills to develop an on-site renewable power purchase agreement.
+Federal On-Site Renewable Power Purchase Agreements: This comprehensive eTraining core course provides federal energy and facility managers and contracting officers with knowledge and skills to develop an on-site renewable power purchase agreement.

-Introduction to Alternative Financing for Energy Efficiency and Renewable Technology: Learn how to use alternative financing tools (PPAs, ESPCs, UESCs) to plan and implement energy and water saving measures and renewable-energy systems in your Federal facility.
-View the webinar recording.
-Read the updated PPA portion of the webinar, which features typical PPA processes, benefits, challenges, and several case studies.
+Introduction to Alternative Financing for Energy Efficiency and Renewable Technology: Webinar tells how use alternative financing tools to plan and implement energy- and water-saving measures and renewable energy systems in federal facilities.
+Read the updated PPA portion of the webinar, which features typical PPA processes, benefits, challenges, and case studies.

-Regulatory Considerations for Developing Generation Projects on Federal Lands: Learn about the types of transactions that fall under the Federal Energy Regulatory Commission's jurisdiction, the pertinent Federal laws and how they apply, and what it means to be a "public utility" or "transmitting utility" under Federal law.
-View the webinar recording or the presentation.
+Regulatory Considerations for Developing Generation Projects on Federal Lands: Webinar teaches about the types of transactions that fall under the Federal Energy Regulatory Commission's jurisdiction, pertinent federal laws, and how they apply.
+View the webinar recording or presentation.

-Introduction to Renewable Energy Project Finance Structures: Learn about the most common financing structures used by project developers and their investors (sale leaseback, partnership flip, and inverted lease), as well as motivations underlying the choice of structures developers prefer to use.
-View the webinar recording or the presentation.
+Introduction to Renewable Energy Project Finance Structures: Webinar teaches about the most common financing structures (sale leaseback, partnership flip, and inverted lease) used by project developers and their investors, as well as motivations underlying the choice of structures developers prefer to use.
+View the webinar recording or presentation.

-FEMP offers technical assistance to Federal agencies interested in implementing PPA projects through renewable energy experts at the National Renewable Energy Laboratory and Lawrence Berkeley National Laboratory.
-These laboratory contacts often facilitate cooperation between a Federal agency and the Western Area Power Administration or DLA-Energy.
-DLA-Energy features a Renewable Energy Initiatives team, while the Western Area Power Administration has authority to sign longer-term contracts for Federal agencies in its service territory.
+FEMP offers procurement and technical assistance to federal agencies interested in implementing PPAs in renewable energy projects through experts at the National Renewable Energy Laboratory and Lawrence Berkeley National Laboratory.
+These laboratory contacts often facilitate cooperation between the federal agency and the DLA-Energy, DOA, General Services Administration, and the Western Area Power Administration.
+DLA-Energy features a Renewable Energy Initiatives team, while the Western Area Power Administration has authority to sign longer-term contracts for federal agencies in its service territory.